RadoTheMusk/openclassroom-python/README.md

 # Exercices Python - OpenClassroom

-This repository contains all the exercices that I used to treat within the formation  [Apprenez les bases du langage Python](https://openclassrom.com/fr/courses/6204541-apprenez-les-bases-du-langage-python) about the Python programming language basis by OpenClassrooms
+This repository contains all the exercices that I used to treat within the formation  [Apprenez les bases du langage Python](https://openclassrom.com/fr/courses/6204541-apprenez-les-bases-du-langage-python) about the Python programming language basis by [OpenClassrooms](https://openclassroom.com)

 ## Goals

 I would like to become a computer science engineer, that's why I started to seek for some formations about programming.
-Then, I knew about OpenClassrooms which proposes both videos, and written lessons displayed with some concrete exercices, so I decided to start learning, probably the easiest programming langage nowaydays : Python.👌🤖
+Then, I knew about OpenClassrooms which proposes both videos, and written lessons displayed with some concrete exercices, so I decided to start learning, probably the easiest langage nowaydays : Python.👌🤖

 ## Content
 | Part | Themes | Names+links |